carlo/wow-addons/AddOns/SpamSentry/readme.txt

-﻿SpamSentry by Anea
+SpamSentry by Anea

-This addon stops goldspam messages from showing.
-You can use a one-click report system to create a GM-ticket for the caught spammers.
-Both spammers and bots can be reported manually as well.
+This addon puts an end to the goldspam in your chatwindows.
+To detect spam, SpamSentry uses sophistacted heuristics that have been developed over the course of nearly two years.
+It also enables you to report spammers using an intuitive one-click report system.
+Regular updates and an outstanding reputation make SpamSentry your number one spam blocker!
+Or at least, so I hope ;)

 ---
-Version 20070613
+Version 20081027
-- Fixed potential bug that in rare cases might cause a message not to show
-- Updated filter
+- Fixed the missing texts in the report pane
+- Fixed issue with the Social Pane / Guild Pane behaving odd (bug in WhoLib)
+- Fixed issue with Titan Panel
 ---

 Installation: